 J-1 Visa - Non Immigrant Exchange Visitor

-To obtain a J-1 Visa, a student needs a DS-2019 (formerly IAP-66) issued by Lawrence Tech.
-It works similarly to the I-20 in that it is needed to apply for J visa stamps at US consulates abroad and is also required if you leave the US and need to reenter
+To obtain a J-1 Visa, a student needs a DS-2019 issued by Lawrence Tech.
+It works similarly to the I-20 in that it is needed to apply for a J visa at U.S. consulates abroad and is also required if you leave the U.S. and need to re-enter.

-Dependents - Both F-1 and J-1 students may bring their spouse and unmarried children under age 21 to the US for the duration of time that they are studying at LTU, provided they are financially supported.
+Both F-1 and J-1 students may bring their spouse and unmarried children under the age of 21 to the U.S. for the duration of time that they are studying at LTU, provided they are financially supported.